Key features of the new transfer scheme

 To be eligible to apply, you must be a qualified lawyer from a recognised jurisdiction.

-- makes the lawyer an officer of the court in that jurisdiction,
+- (B) makes the lawyer an officer of the court in the recognised jurisdiction; and

-- is awarded as a result of a generalist (non-specialist) legal education and training,
+- (C) has been awarded as a result of a generalist (non-specialist) legal education and training; or

-- the professional qualification requires completion of specific education and training at a level that is at least equivalent to that of an English or Welsh bachelor's degree,
+- (i) to become a qualified lawyer applicants have completed specific education and training at a level that is at least equivalent to that of an English/Welsh H-Level (e.g. Bachelor's) degree;

-- members of the profession are bound by an ethical code that requires them to act without conflicts of interest and to respect their clients' interests and confidentiality, and
+- (ii) members of the qualified lawyer's profession are bound by an ethical code that requires them to act without conflicts of interest and to respect their client's interests and confidentiality; and

-- members of the profession are subject to disciplinary sanctions for breach of their ethical code, including the removal of the right to practise.
+- (iii) members of the qualified lawyer's profession are subject to disciplinary sanctions for breach of their ethical code, including the removal of the right to practise, and

 If your jurisdiction or qualification is not recognised, contact your home bar or law society and find out if they have applied to us for recognition.
 If they have not applied, they should contact us and request a survey.